 You can now order repeat prescriptions online, including repeat and acute prescriptions, prescriptions for your family members (with their permission), and custom requests (via the 'Medication Request Notes' box).
 Please contact us to register for this service and receive your online log in details (which will go live 24 hours after issue).

-Please help the Surgery by requesting your medication online wherever possible.
+Please help the Surgery by requesting your medication online or using the Prescription Ordering Direct service wherever possible.
 This can save time for you, our reception team and our Doctors.

 Alternatively, you can return the tear-off slip from your prescription form which lists items intended for repeat use to us in person or by post.
 If you would like your prescription sent to you, please enclose a stamped, addressed envelope with your prescription request.